Transforming Data

 Once the new column is created, convert it to date using

-> Common transforms
+Edit cells > Common transforms >

-.
+To date.
 Now you can explore the data using a timeline

 facet.
 Create the new facet by clicking on the menu for the column

-and select Facet
+date and select Facet >

-Timeline facet
+Timeline facet.

 Data clustering